Mesoscopic fluctuations in entanglement dynamics: Proof of two concentration inequalities: Supplementary ( ) and ( )

-We shall prove inequality (\ref{eq:72}) only.
-Inequality (\ref{eq:73}) can be proved in the same way.
-Since $L$ and $N$ --- the number of independent random variables $\varphi_m$ --- are finite, we adopt the theory of concentration of measure [15-17].
+We shall prove the Supplementary inequality (\ref{eq:72}) only.
+The Supplementary inequality (\ref{eq:73}) can be proved in the same way.
+Since $L$ and thereby $N$ --- the number of independent random variables $\varphi_m$ --- are finite, we adopt the theory of concentration of measure [15-17].